 Cancer can start any place in the body.
-Leukemia (loo-KEY-me-uh) starts in the bone marrow, the soft inner part of certain bones where new blood cells are made.
+Leukemia starts in the bone marrow, the soft inner part of certain bones where new blood cells are made.
 It starts when certain blood cells grow out of control and crowd out normal blood cells.
 This makes it hard for the body to work the way it should.

 Some signs of CML include feeling tired or weak, losing weight, having a fever, or sweating a lot at night.
-The doctor will ask you questions about your health and do a physical and exam.
+The doctor will ask you questions about your health and do a physical exam.

 Other blood tests: If you have leukemia, other blood tests will be done to see how well your liver, kidneys, and other body parts are working.